 Since its publication in the early 1900s, Fayol’s theory of management has faced criticism.
 Here are some of those critiques.

 Fayol never conducted research to develop his theory.
 Instead, he based it on his personal experience of running a coal mining company.
-As a result, Fayol’s management theory may not apply to a broad range of companies and teams and is often considered outdated for today’s professional environment.
+As a result, Fayol’s management theory may not apply to a broad range of companies and teams and is sometimes considered outdated for today’s professional environment.
 Additionally, he often limited the principles to managers and supervisors and failed to consider workers’ experience.

 When Fayol developed his theory, employers had complete control over employees.
 For example, Fayol’s theory requires employees to prioritize the company over their own needs and interests.
 Followers of Fayol’s methods may be unlikely to check in with employees and get their input on leadership styles.

-Fayol stressed managers’ need to command and control employees instead of collaborating with them.
 Now that workers generally have far more rights as employees and individuals, many of Fayol’s guiding principles may seem out of touch by today’s standards, causing tension and a high turnover rate.
+This is especially true for millennial and Gen Z workers who prioritize autonomy, collaboration and work-life balance.

-All businesses strive to be successful, but Fayol’s management theory has been criticized for stressing efficiency and profits above all else — including the people responsible for the company’s success.
+All businesses strive to be successful, but Fayol’s management theory has been criticized for stressing efficiency and profits above all else, including the people responsible for the company’s success.
 While some management theories benefit both workers and the bottom line, Fayol’s theory sacrifices workers in the name of that bottom line.
-If you don’t update Fayol’s method to apply to modern standards, it could harm your employees’ well-being and work-life balance, alienate your top workers, and have legal repercussions.
+If you don’t update Fayol’s method to apply to modern standards, it could harm your employees’ well-being and work-life balance, alienate your top workers and have legal repercussions.

 In some cases, overadherence to Fayol’s methods could even lead to diminished quality.
 As you rush to push out more products or take on more clients, you may be forced to cut corners that you never would have considered, which could end up harming your company’s reputation.

-Here are a couple of ways to gain additional insight into Fayol’s management principles and approach.
+Here are a couple of ways to gain additional insight into Fayol’s management principles and approach: